-The main objective of examining best practices in affordable market rate and non-market housing across municipalities in the country and the Province is to identify some of the proven and effective practices that can potentially be implemented by the local government in improving housing supply and general affordability.
+The main objective of examining best practices in affordable market rate and non-market housing across municipalities in the country and

 8.1 Current housing situation

 A large proportion of total housing needs are expected to be addressed through market-rate housing.
 However, even within market-rate housing there is a significant need for low cost housing options.
 Additionally, non-market housing is primarily for a much smaller proportion of families and individuals who are facing affordability issues, homelessness or mental health or substance abuse issues.
 The latter sections will examine the relative housing needs in the market as well as non-market housing.